caravanserei/kaffCOM/README.md

 DISCLAIMER: This project was made for fun and for private purposes only and it comes as it is without any warranty or guaranteed properties.
 Use at your own risk including the risk of damaging all of your devices and loss of data.

-Arnd Schaffert
+Arnd Schaffert, March 2016
-March 2016, Munich, Germany
+Munich, Germany